- Take advantage of deductions.

 Many people who don't meet the general requirements for having to file a tax return and don't think they owe income tax are inclined not to bother filing.
 But it might be a good idea anyway.
 For example, young people who worked over the summer or after school might have had taxes withheld from their pay.
 If they don't file a return, they won't get a refund.
 Also, you need to file a return to receive "refundable" tax credits, such as the earned income credit, the additional child tax credit, or the American opportunity tax credit.

-A refund from the IRS isn't a gift from the government, it's a gift you gave the government.
-A tax refund is essentially an interest-free loan you extended to the IRS that is now being returned to you.
+A refund from the IRS isn't a gift from the government, it's essentially an interest-free loan you extended to the IRS that is now being returned to you.
 A large refund is probably an indication that you're having too much tax withheld from your paycheck.
 If so, tell your employer you would like to revise form W-4, and use the IRS's withholding calculator as the starting point for making an adjustment.